 where $\pi:Y\to X$ is a log resolution of singularities of the pair $(X,\Delta)$.
 Note that \cite[Theorem~A]{Mur21} ensures that $R\pi_*\cO_Y(\lceil K_Y-\pi^*(K_X+\Delta)\rceil)=\pi_*\cO_Y(\lceil K_Y-\pi^*(K_X+\Delta)\rceil)$. \end{definition}

 More generally, we can let $\pi:Y\to X$ be a log regular alteration of $(X,\Delta)$ and consider via Theorem 8.1 of \cite{BST15}.

-We will also use the related concept of \emph{multiplier submodules}, sometimes called Grauert-Riemenschneider sheaves as they were first suggested as objects of study by Grauert and Riemenschneider \cite{Grauert-Riemenschneider:1970}.
+We will also use the related concept of \emph{multiplier submodules}, sometimes called Grauert--Riemenschneider sheaves as they were first suggested as objects of study by Grauert and Riemenschneider \cite{Grauert-Riemenschneider:1970}.
 As far as we know, the first instance of the name multiplier submodule appears in \cite{Bli04}.